VirulentArc/ScriptCards/Spell Book Manager/readme.md

 - ScriptCards installed.
 - ScriptCards 3.0.22 or newer is required.
 If Roll20 One-Click has an older ScriptCards version, install ScriptCards manually before using Spell Book Manager.
 - The official D&D 5E 2014 by Roll20 character sheet.
-- One or more spell source characters whose names begin with `SBM_`.
+- One or more spell mule characters whose names begin with `SBM_`.

 ---